How to Spend a Week on Maui: The Perfect 7-Day Itinerary for First-Time Visitors 🌈

 Nicknamed the Valley Isle, Maui is one Hawaiian island that truly has it all.
 World-famous golden beaches, lush waterfalls, dramatic volcanic peaks, and some of the best snorkeling in Hawaii.

-But there are so many great things to do on Maui, it can be a little overwhelming.
+But there are so many great things to do on Maui that it can be a little overwhelming.

 And if you’re planning your first trip to Maui, you may be struggling to decide how best to organize your days to squeeze in everything on your Maui Bucket List.